 To support my role as an elected member, e.g. to allow me to undertake case work on behalf of individual constituents, to represent the interests of my constituency, and to further the interests of the ward in which I serve.

-The lawful basis for collecting your information in most circumstance will be:-
+The lawful basis for collecting your information in most circumstances will be:-

 What I will do with your information?